sflury/KaplanMeier/README.md

 ```

 An additional reference to consider is the original Kaplan & Meier (1958) paper
-which originally presented the Kaplan-Meier statistic.
+which first presented the Kaplan-Meier statistic.
 The BibTeX entry for their
 paper is listed below.

 ``` bibtex